 Don't waste your money on a dud detergent.
-We put them to the test on 6 stains, including egg yolk and baked-on cheese.
+Find out which were best for removing six common stains, including red wine and baked-on cheese.

 We’re dedicated to getting NZ consumers a fairer deal.
 We provide as much information as we can for free but we rely primarily on membership and donations to fund our work.
 You can help by becoming a Consumer member or making a donation.
 We’ll use your contribution to investigate consumer issues and work for positive change.

 We've tested 15 dishwasher detergents.Find a dishwasher detergent

 While tablets perform better than powders, their superior cleaning comes at a cost.
 The powders we’ve tested cost between 13¢ and 16¢ a wash, while tablets range from 30¢ a load up to 78¢.
 When you’re shopping for tablets, check how many each pack contains to make sure you’re getting value for money.

 Rinse aid helps water spread evenly over the surface of your dishes, making droplets less likely to form and leave spots, and hastening drying.
 Almost all tablets claim to contain rinse aid.
 Powders often don’t have rinse aid as it needs to be released at a certain point in the wash.

 Always keep your dishwasher detergent well out of reach of children, and keep the packaging so you can quickly identify the product.
 Medical advice is available 24/7 from the National Poisons Centre (0800 POISON).
 If someone ingests a detergent, call an ambulance.
 For more information, see our dishwasher detergent safety article.

 Some products claim to be safe for septic tanks, but you should always consult your tank’s manual or manufacturer before using a new dishwasher detergent.